Production Designers

 Production design from PUCP-trained auteur-cinema veterans

-Here is how this works in practice.
-Peruvian production design carries a lineage anchored at PUCP's Facultad de Arte y the Centro Cultural de la PUCP — the training ground that produced Susana Torres, the longtime collaborator behind Claudia Llosa's The Milk of Sorrow and Madeinusa, and key designers including Eduardo Camino, Patricia Bueno, and Pierluigi Santaolalla, whose cross-disciplinary practice spans fitting art and film.
+Peruvian production design grows from a lineage rooted at PUCP.
+Its home is the Facultad de Arte and the Centro Cultural de la PUCP.
+This training ground produced Susana Torres.
+She was the longtime partner behind Claudia Llosa's The Milk of Sorrow and Madeinusa.
+It also shaped key designers such as Eduardo Camino, Patricia Bueno, and Pierluigi Santaolalla.
+Their work spans both art and film.

-Here is the short of it.
-Our network reaches into the auteur-cinema circle around Llosa, Francisco Lombardi, Josué Méndez, Daniel and Diego Vega, Salvador del Solar, and Josué León, plus the commercial and series work flowing through Tondero, Cinesphere, La Soga, and the Asu Mare franchise.
+Our network reaches into the auteur-cinema circle around Llosa, Francisco Lombardi, and Josué Méndez.
+It also includes Daniel and Diego Vega, Salvador del Solar, and Josué León.
+On the commercial and series side, it flows through Tondero, Cinesphere, La Soga, and the Asu Mare franchise.

-Here is the breakdown.
-Designers are vetted against verified Premios Luces, Festival de Lima at PUCP, Festival al Este, or global co-productions credits before being tied to a brief — Andean village reconstruction for rural Quechua-language drama, colonial-era Cusco and Arequipa church interiors, Republican-era Lima Centro Histórico mansions, pre-Columbian Inca and Nazca period work, or the today's urban the capital palette of Tondero comedy and Netflix-Peru originals.
+Designers are vetted before they join a brief.
+We check verified credits at Premios Luces, the Festival de Lima at PUCP, Festival al Este, or global co-productions.
+Their range is wide.
+It runs from Andean village rebuilds for rural Quechua-language drama to colonial-era church interiors in Cusco and Arequipa.
+It covers Republican-era mansions in Lima's Centro Histórico, plus pre-Columbian Inca and Nazca period work.
+The modern urban palette of Tondero comedy and Netflix-Peru originals rounds it out.

-Here is what that looks like on the ground.
-The supply chain is location-based rather than studio-anchored — Peru has no Cinecittà-scale soundstage infrastructure, so designers work fluently between practical locations, adapted heritage interiors, and temporary builds at altitude.
-Andean construction draws on adobe and stone-masonry experts in Cusco, Pisac, and Chinchero, while Lima builds run through Barranco and Miraflores fabrication shops.
-Sourcing routes through the city artisan markets, Mercado Indio Lima, the Centro Histórico antiquarian network, Pisac and Chinchero textile cooperatives, and the the capital theatre prop network around Teatro Nacional and Gran Teatro Nacional.
+The supply chain is location-based rather than studio-anchored.
+Peru has no Cinecittà-scale soundstage setup.
+Designers instead move between real locations, adapted heritage interiors, and short-term builds at altitude.
+Andean construction draws on adobe and stone-masonry experts in Cusco, Pisac, and Chinchero.
+Lima builds run through Barranco and Miraflores workshops.
+Sourcing runs through the city's artisan markets and Mercado Indio Lima.
+It also taps the Centro Histórico antique network, the Pisac and Chinchero textile cooperatives, and the capital's theatre prop network around Teatro Nacional and Gran Teatro Nacional.

-Here is how the picture comes together.
-Designers carry trusted art directors, set decorators, and prop teams into the brief, with full department scaling from a single designer through art-director, draftsperson, model-maker, and scenic-artist teams.
-Productions get DAFO and Ministerio de Cultura permit coordination for heritage-site shoots at Machu Picchu, Cusco, Sacred Valley, and Nazca, Ibermedia and bilateral co-production paperwork, Ley 26370 framework, and the 18% IGV invoicing standard across the build.
+Designers bring trusted art directors, set decorators, and prop teams into the brief.
+The department scales from a single designer up through art-director, draftsperson, model-maker, and scenic-artist teams.
+Productions also get DAFO and Ministerio de Cultura permit planning.
+That covers heritage-site shoots at Machu Picchu, Cusco, the Sacred Valley, and Nazca.
+We handle Ibermedia and bilateral co-production forms.
+We also cover the Ley 26370 framework and the 18% IGV invoicing standard across the build.

 ACT 03